-Literacy (LCAP Goal 1): The Leadership Team (comprised of teachers and administrators) created a reading fluency plan that (1) focused on one key literacy strategy (fab four for TK-5th grade and close reading for 6th-8th grade); (2) had a clear way to measure progress (i.e. DIBELS and benchmark scores); and (3) utilize supplemental interventions to support specific learning gaps (i.e. RTI, before and after school, Read Naturally curriculum, Accelerated Reader, and Imagine Learning).
-Consequently, the district moved from Orange to Yellow on the California School Dashboard for English Language Arts 3-8 (All Students).
-The team will continue this work in 2022-23.
-37% of 1st-8th grade students achieved proficiency in 2020-21 third quarter ELA Benchmarks Assessment and 27.60% of all 3rd-8th grade students achieved proficiency on the CAASPP.
+Literacy (LCAP Goal 1): The Leadership Team (comprised of teachers and administrators) created a reading fluency plan in 2021-22.
+The team revised the plan in 2022-23, and monitored its implementation throughout the year.
+The plan (1) focuses on one key literacy strategy (fab four for TK-5th grade and close reading for 6th-8th grade); (2) has a clear way to measure progress (i.e. DIBELS and benchmark scores) and; (3) utilizes supplemental interventions to support specific learning gaps (i.e. RTI, before and after school, 95% Group, Read Naturally curriculum, Accelerated Reader, and Imagine Learning).
+As a result, the district grew by 11.42% in the California Assessment of Student Performance and Progress (CAASPP) in English Language Arts 3-8 (All Students) from the previous year.
+Additionally, 53% of 1st-8th grade students achieved proficiency in 2022-23 third quarter ELA Benchmarks Assessment n(this is a 16% growth from 2021-22 benchmark scores).
+The team will continue this work in 2023-24.